Beef and Black Bean Enchiladas

 Jump to Recipe

 Making Beef and Black Bean Enchiladas is pretty simple.
 In one large skillet you make the beef and bean filling.
-In another pan you make the sauce while the meat is simmering in the first pan.
-Then roll the filling into the tortillas and arrange them in the baking dish over some of the sauce, then top with more sauce.
+In another pan you make the sauce while the meat is browning.
+Shred some cheese, then roll the filling into the tortillas and arrange them in the baking dish over some of the sauce.
+Top with more sauce.
 And some cheese.
+It’s basically that easy.
+But here are a few tips to help the assembly go well.

 beef and black bean enchiladas